aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/aspose-words-document-object-model/_index.md

 - The node has been removed from the tree.
 - This is the root **Document** node which always has a null parent node.

-You can remove a node from its parent by calling the [Remove](https://apireference.aspose.com/words/cpp/class/aspose.words.node#remove) method.The following code example shows how to access the parent node:
+You can remove a node from its parent by calling the [Remove](https://apireference.aspose.com/words/cpp/class/aspose.words.node#remove) method.The following code example demonstrates how to access the parent node:

 {{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Node-ExNode-GetParentNode.cpp" >}}